 Now, I haven’t been in kicking distance of a horse in a long, long time, and this tool is intended for trimming horse’s hooves for shoeing them.

-2) A Dollar Store metal-bristle BBQ grill cleaning brush.
+2. A Dollar Store metal-bristle BBQ grill cleaning brush.

 You can go buy a specialist machinist’s tool called a “File Card”- a brass or steel bristled brush intended for cleaning files, for $20-50.
-You can go to a Dollar Store or a megamart and get a metal-bristle brush for a buck or 2.
+Or, you can go to a Dollar Store or a Walmart and get a metal-bristle brush for a buck or 2.
 You have sharpening tools for your blades, same thing for files and rasps.

-3) Canned Sardines (imports, in olive oil)
+3. Canned Sardines (imports, in olive oil)

 This is definitely a “WTH?” item.
-I’m not at all a “picky eater”, but, after growing up in the 50’s and 60’s with a Mom who couldn’t cook her way out of a paper sack, canned tuna is one of the few food items that makes me run for the latrine, immediately.
+I’m not at all a “picky eater”, but, after growing up in the 50’s and 60’s with a Mom who couldn’t cook her way out of a paper sack, canned sardines is one of the few food items that makes me run for the latrine, immediately.

 They taste GOOD.
 Really- I’m not kidding.
 3 pieces (according to label) are 200 calories/ 13 grams protein.
-Right around 2 bucks /2.25 a can at most grocery stores. $57.21 for a case of 25 cans here:
+Right around 2 bucks a can at most grocery stores, or pick up a case of 25 cans here.